gavinkflam/gavinkflam/README.md

 #### Other notable contributions

 * Uberdeps - added Multi-Release JAR building capability to the Clojure JAR builder library
-* Geni - added capability to create fields of struct array dataframe to the Clojure dataframe library that runs on Apache Spark
+* Geni - added functionality to create fields of struct array dataframe to the Clojure dataframe library that runs on Apache Spark